marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 	- *Using the script to visualize and estimate the grain size*
 		- *Loading the data and extracting the areas of the grain profiles*
 		- *Estimating the apparent diameters from the areas of the grain profiles*
-		- *Obtaining an unidimensional value of grain size (paleopiezo/wattmetry studies)*
+		- *Obtaining an unidimensional value of grain size*
+		- *Estimating differential stress using piezometric relations (paleopiezometry)*
 		- *Derive the actual 3D distribution of grain sizes from thin sections*
 		- *Comparing different grain size populations using box plots*
 		- *Other methods of interest*